It will take days to collect debris from plane that flew over Washington, crashed in rural Virginia

 Police said Sunday night that rescuers had reached the crash site in a rural part of the Shenandoah Valley and that no survivors were found.
 Virginia State Police said officers were notified of the potential crash shortly before 4 p.m. and rescuers reached the crash site by foot around four hours later.

-The Federal Aviation Administration says the Cessna Citation took off from Elizabethton, Tennessee, on Sunday and was headed for Long Island’s MacArthur Airport.
+The Federal Aviation Administration said the Cessna Citation took off from Elizabethton, Tennessee, on Sunday and was headed for Long Island’s MacArthur Airport.
 Inexplicably, the plane turned around over New York’s Long Island and flew a straight path down over D.C. before it crashed around 3:30 p.m.

-The plane flew directly over the nation’s capital, though it was technically flying above some of the most heavily restricted airspace in the nation.
+The plane flew directly over the nation’s capital, though it was technically flying above one of the most heavily restricted airspaces in the nation.

 According to the Pentagon, six F-16 fighter jets were immediately deployed to intercept the plane.
 Two aircraft from the 113th Fighter Wing, out of Joint Base Andrews in Maryland, were the first to reach the Cessna to begin attempts to contact the pilot.
-Two F-16 aircraft out of New Jersey and two from South Carolina also responded to the incident.
+Two F-16 aircraft out of New Jersey and two from South Carolina also responded.

-Flight tracking sites showed the plane suffered a rapid spiraling descent, dropping at one point at a rate of more than 30,000 feet per minute before crashing in the St. Mary’s Wilderness.
+Flight tracking sites showed the plane suffered a rapid spiraling descent, dropping at one point at a rate of more than 30,000 feet (9,144 meters) per minute before crashing in the St. Mary’s Wilderness.

-The North American Aerospace Defense Command said in a statement that the military aircraft was authorized to travel at supersonic speeds, which caused a sonic boom that was heard in Washington and parts of Virginia and Maryland.
-The aircraft also used flares to try to get the pilot’s attention.

 In Fairfax, Virginia, Travis Thornton was settled on a couch next to his wife, Hannah, and had just begun recording himself playing guitar and harmonica when they were startled by a loud rumble and rattling that can be heard on the video.
 The couple jumped up to investigate.
 Thornton tweeted that they checked in with their kids upstairs and then he went outside to check the house and talk to neighbors.

 The plane that crashed was registered to Encore Motors of Melbourne Inc, which is based in Florida.
-John Rumpel, who runs the company, told The New York Times that his daughter, 2-year-old granddaughter, her nanny and the pilot were aboard the plane.
+John Rumpel, a pilot who runs the company, told The New York Times that his daughter, 2-year-old granddaughter, her nanny and the pilot were aboard the plane.
 They were returning to their home in East Hampton, on Long Island, after visiting his house in North Carolina, he said.

-Rumpel, a pilot, told the newspaper he didn’t have much information from authorities but suggested the plane could have lost pressurization.
+Rumpel told the newspaper he didn’t have much information from authorities but suggested the plane could have lost pressurization.

 “It descended at 20,000 feet a minute, and nobody could survive a crash from that speed,” Rumpel told the newspaper.